Philippine Senate Committee on Urban Planning, Housing and Resettlement

 The Philippine Senate Committee on Urban Planning, Housing and Resettlement is a standing committee of the Senate of the Philippines.

 Jurisdiction

 According to the Rules of the Senate, the committee handles all matters relating to urban land reform, planning, housing, resettlement and urban community development.

-Members
+Members, 20th Congress

 Based on the Rules of the Senate, the Senate Committee on Urban Planning, Housing and Resettlement has 11 members.

-The President Pro Tempore, the Majority Floor Leader, and the Minority Floor Leader are ex officio members.

-Here are the members of the committee in the 18th Congress as of September 24, 2020: